ksandom/cvMangle/doc/howTo/install.md

 * Places symlinks in those directories so that updates to the repo get propagated immediately.
     * Excellent for development.
     * Relies on the cloned repo staying in place.
 Ie if you delete it, the installation will break.

+### installDeps

+Install dependencies into the cvMangle directory.